everypinio/hardpy/docs/examples/frontend_remote_access.md

 ## 3. Launch the frontend

-You can start the frontend using `hardpy run`.
+You can start the frontend using `jig run`.

 ## Verification steps